-Function TNC 320 iTNC 530 The algebraic sign of the direc- tion of rotation is used if the sign defined for DR differs from the one defined for IPA Circle programming with polar coordinates The incremental rotation angle IPA and the direction of rotation DR must have the same sign.
-Other- wise, an error message will be issued Tool radius compensation on circular arc or helix with angular length = 0 The transition between the adjacent elements of the arc/helix is generated.
+Function TNC 620 iTNC 530 Circle programming with polar coordinates The incremental rotation angle IPA and the direction of rotation DR must have the same sign.
+Otherwise, an error message will be issued The algebraic sign of the direction of rotation is used if the sign defined for DR differs from the one defined for IPA Tool radius compensation on circular arc or helix with angular length = 0 The transition between the adjacent elements of the arc/helix is generated.
 Also, the tool axis motion is executed right before this transition.
-If the element is the first or last element to be correct- ed, the next or previous element is dealt with in the same way as the first or last element to be correct- ed The equidistant line of the arc/he is used for generating the tool pa Compensation of tool length in the position display The values L and DL from the tool table and the value DL from the T block are taken into account in the position display The values L and DL from the too table are taken into account in the position display SLII Cycles 20 to 24: Number of definable contour elements Max.
+If the element is the first or last element to be corrected, the next or previous element is dealt with in the same way as the first or last element to be corrected The equidistant line of the arc/helix is used for generating the tool path Compensation of tool length in the position display The values L and DL from the tool table and the value DL from the T block are taken into account in the position display The values L and DL from the tool table are taken into account in the position display SLII Cycles 20 to 24: Number of definable contour elements Max.
 16384 blocks in up to 12 subcontours Max.
-8192 contour elements in up to 12 subcontours, no restrictions for subcontour Define the working plane Tool axis in T block defines the working plane The axes of the first positioning block in the first subcontour define the working plane Position at end of SL cycle With the posAfterContPocket (no. 201007) parameter, you can define whether the end position is above the last programmed position, or whether the tool moves to clearance height in the tool axis If the tool moves to clearance height in the tool axis, both coordinates must be programmed with the first traverse merement With MP7420, you can define whether the end position is above the last programmed position, or whether the tool moves only to clearance height in the tool axis If the tool moves to clearance height in the tool axis, one coordinate must be programmed with the first traverse movement traverse movement
+8192 contour elements in up to 12 subcontours, no restrictions for subcontour Define the working plane Tool axis in T block defines the working plane The axes of the first positioning block in the first subcontour define the working plane Position at end of SL cycle With the posAfterContPocket (no. 201007) parameter, you can define whether the end position is above the last programmed position, or whether the tool moves to clearance height in the tool axis If the tool moves to clearance height in the tool axis, both coordinates must be programmed with the first traverse movement With MP7420, you can define whether the end position is above the last programmed position, or whether the tool moves only to clearance height in the tool axis If the tool moves to clearance height in the tool axis, one coordinate must be programmed with the first traverse movement